 Embroidery floss is a loosely-twisted 6-strand thread.
 It comes in all colors of the rainbow, including fluorescent and metallic.
 You can buy it in stores that sewing supplies stores or craft stores.
 Usually it's sold by the "skein", which is a little bundle about 8 yards long.

-On eBay, you can often find embroidery floss for cheaper than in the store.
+eBay is another good place to find embroidery floss for cheaper than in the store.
 That's where I get mine - I got a pack of 16 skeins in assorted colors for about $9.
 That was enough to make all the bracelets on this page and I still have lots left over.

 Got your embroidery floss?
 Great!
 Let's get onto the fun part of learning how to make friendship bracelets.

 The method for making the bracelet is the exact same regardless of what pattern you make.
 The only thing that's different for each pattern is the starting position of the threads.
 So even though I'm demonstrating with the chevron pattern below, you can follow along with whatever pattern you choose.

 Choose the pattern you would like to make, and cut out the disc for that pattern.
 Glue to disc on to a piece of cardboard, then cut away the excess cardboard so you've just got the disc.
 Poke a hole through the black dot in the center, using a pen or pencil.
 Finally, cut along each of the black lines on the edge, so that the braiding disc has lots of slots around the edge.